Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 • Exceeding the time limit for applying a tourniquet can subsequently lead to the loss of a limb;

-• Putting a tourniquet on a bare leg.
-There is no sufficient pressing of the vessels, the skin under the tourniquet is injured.
+• Applying a tourniquet to a bare leg.
+Sufficient pressure on the vessels does not occur, and the skin under the tourniquet is injured.

-• Apply a tourniquet away from the wound.
-However, with an unspecified source of bleeding in an emergency, applying a tourniquet as high as possible from the wound is a vital action.
-Since bleeding from the femoral artery within 2-3 minutes leads to death, therefore there is no time for long discussions and the application of a tourniquet at the base of the leg, just below the inguinal ligament, will be the best option.
+• Apply a tourniquet far from the wound.
+However, if the source of bleeding is not identified in an emergency situation, applying a tourniquet as high as possible from the wound is a vital action.
+So bleeding from the femoral artery within 2-3 minutes leads to death, therefore there is no time for long discussions and applying a tourniquet at the base of the leg, just below the inguinal ligament would be the best option.

-A simple method that does not require auxiliary means.
-Advantage - the ability to perform as quickly as possible.
-The disadvantage is that it is applied for a short time, within 10-15 minutes.
+A simple method that does not require any auxiliary equipment.
+The advantage is that it can be completed as quickly as possible.
+Disadvantage - it is used for a short time, for 10-15 minutes.
 The method is especially important in emergency situations, when it gives time to prepare for another method of stopping bleeding (application of a tourniquet).
-Arteries are pressed at certain points.
+The arteries are pressed at certain points.
 At these points, the arteries lie most superficially and can be easily pressed against bone structures.

 Indications: